 A Colorado sublease agreement allows an existing tenant to rent (or “sublet”) all or part of their rental property to another tenant (or “subtenant”), as long as the original lease doesn’t prohibit it.
-Subletting can be a good way to earn some extra income by bringing in a roommate or to ensure that your property remains occupied while you’re out of town for an extended period of time.
+Subletting can be a good way to earn some extra income by bringing in a roommate or ensuring that your property remains occupied while you’re out of town for an extended period.

 To save time and ensure everything is filled out correctly, we recommend using our free Colorado sublease agreement builder or reading our steps on how to write a Colorado sublease agreement below.

 All tenants in Colorado who wish to sublet their property must first seek their landlord’s permission, even if the rental agreement allows subletting.

 The below information must be provided to the landlord before the sublease agreement can be executed.
 This information lets the landlord know the parameters of the sublease, and who you’re planning to have as a subtenant.

 The landlord may require the subtenant to undergo the same screening requirements you did as a tenant, including a criminal background or credit check.

 - First, list the property type, and address of the rental property — The most common are houses, apartments, or condos.

 - List the names of all current tenants, as well as all proposed subtenants — Also identify these names by title (e.g., “subtenant” or “original tenant”).
 The rest of the sublease agreement can use these terms instead of listing the names again.

 - If the tenant would prefer to receive rent payments and notices at a different address, list this address — In some cases, a subtenant and tenant will live under the same roof, making this step unnecessary.
 But if the tenant is living elsewhere, it’s important for the subtenant to know how to get in touch.